samuel-book/samuel_shap_paper_1/_sources/introduction/intro.md

 ## Methods

-In this study we used with XGBoost or embedding neural networks to model decisions to give thrombolysis.
-Models were fitted to all hospital simultaneously, with hospital ID encoded as a *one-hot* vector.
+In this study we used two machine learnggn methods (XGBoost and embedding neural networks) to model decisions to give thrombolysis at each hopsital.
+Models were fitted to all hospital simultaneously, with hospital ID encoded as a *'one-hot'* vector.
 We used Shapley values (using the `Shap` package) to explain model predictions at global and individual levels.

-## What are Shapley values?
+### What are Shapley values?

 > Shapley values are the average expected marginal contribution of one player after all possible combinations have been considered.